A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: Abstract

 \section{Abstract}

-Empirically, the prevailing market prices for liquidity tokens of the constant product market maker (CPMM) -- as offered in practice by companies such as Uniswap -- readily permit arbitrage opportunities by delta hedging the risk of the position.
-Herein, we investigate this arbitrage opportunity by treating the liquidity token as a derivative position in the prices of the underlying assets for the CPMM.
-In doing so, not dissimilar to the Black-Scholes result, we deduce risk-neutral pricing and hedging formulas for these liquidity tokens.
-Furthermore, with our novel pricing formula, we construct a method to calibrate a volatility to data which provides an updated (non-market) price which would not permit arbitrage if quoted by the CPMM.
-We conclude with a discussion of novel AMM designs which would bring the pricing of liquidity tokens into the modern financial era. \\ {\bf Keywords:} Decentralized Finance, Constant Product Market Maker, Risk-Neutral Pricing and Hedging, Blockchain
+In decentralized finance, any individual can pool their assets into an automated market maker (AMM) -- herein we focus on the constant product market maker (CPMM) -- in exchange for a claim on a fraction of future pool assets and fees earned from the market making operations.
+This position is represented by a liquidity token, whose prevailing on-chain price is effectively the initial deposited assets.
+Though this price is well-defined, we treat the liquidity token as a derivative position in the prices of the underlying assets for the CPMM in order to deduce risk-neutral pricing and hedging formulas, not dissimilar to the Black-Scholes result.
+Adopting this perspective, in a frictionless environment, hedging the CPMM liquidity token under fair valuation should produce a riskless process, which therefore grows at the risk-free rate, something that is not seen in empirical case studies under the prevailing price.
+With our novel pricing formula, we construct a method to calibrate a volatility to data which provides an updated (non-market) valuation which is consistent with the (near-continuous) replication strategy out-of-sample.
+We conclude with a discussion of novel AMM design considerations motivated by this derivative-pricing perspective. \\ {\bf Keywords:} Decentralized Finance, Constant Product Market Maker, Risk-Neutral Pricing and Hedging, Blockchain